 P2P creates a decentralized network structure that enhances the resilience and security of the blockchain:

-• Security and resilience: Multiple routes make it more difficult to implement censorship and targeted slowdowns.
+- Security and resilience: Multiple routes make it more difficult to implement censorship and targeted slowdowns.
 If one route is impaired, messages can take another route.
 Under a heavy load, the mesh spreads traffic instead of funneling it through a small set of machines.

 How P2P works at a glance

-This hybrid approach (recommended for most operators) combines the stability of trusted permissioned Repeaters with the resilience and decentralization benefits of permissionless Repeaters.
 If parts of either system slow down or become unavailable, messages still flow through alternative routes, making the overall network more robust.

 Connecting with P2P

-• On: Connects only through permissionless Repeaters.
+- On: Connects only through auto-discovered Repeaters.

 Node types